 Tax and National Insurance

-From April 2019, businesses liable to pay the apprenticeship levy will be able to invest up to 25% of the levy to support the training of apprentices in their supply chain.
+As of April 2019, businesses liable to pay the apprenticeship levy are able to invest up to 25% of the levy to support the training of apprentices in their supply chain.

-For smaller employers who are not liable to pay the apprenticeship levy, the “co-investment rate” for apprenticeship training will be reduced from 10% to 5%.
-This means that smaller employers will contribute 5% towards the cost of apprenticeship training, and the government will pay the balance.
+For smaller employers who are not liable to pay the apprenticeship levy, the “co-investment rate” for apprenticeship training has been reduced from 10% to 5%.
+This means that smaller employers now contribute 5% towards the cost of apprenticeship training, and the government pay the balance.

 Self-employed and PAYE